 1. The Theory of Social Revolutions (Brooks Adams)

 5. The Unsolved Riddle of Social Justice (Stephen Leacock)

 6. Second Treatise of Government (John Locke)

-Roadmaps for understanding your psychology, behaviour and ultimate human potential.
+Roadmaps for understanding your psychology, behavior and ultimate human potential.

 1. Dream Psychology (Sigmund Freud)

 4. Studies in the Psychology of Sex (Havelock Ellis)